RebornBeat/MPCNC-Tall-Boy-Hybrid/README.md

 The most critical strategic implication is **Distributed Manufacturing**.
 *   **Manufacturing Node in a Backpack:** The machine disassembles into pipes/prints, runs on 24V (solar/battery), and offers both Additive (print) and Subtractive (precision mill) capabilities.
 *   **Logistics Shift:** Changes logistics from "Shipping Parts" to "Shipping Files."
-*   **Strategic Value:** In contested environments (e.g., Ukraine), this allows forward operating bases to manufacture drone frames, repair brackets, and precision parts on-demand, without waiting for vulnerable supply chains.
+*   **Strategic Value:** In contested environments, this allows forward operating bases to manufacture drone frames, repair brackets, and precision parts on-demand, without waiting for vulnerable supply chains.
 *   **Resilience:** Low cost (~$200 vs $100k industrial systems) makes the nodes expendable.
 Loss of a node does not cripple production capacity.

-### D. Limits & Evolution
-This architecture excels in **Large-Volume, Low-to-Medium Force** applications.
-It does not seek to replace heavy metal removal or micron-level metrology.
-*   **The Limit:** Vibration modes eventually dominate at extreme scales.
-*   **The Evolution:** At very large scales (30m+), the architecture naturally evolves into **Cable Robots**, **Stewart Platforms**, or **Adaptive Trusses**, utilizing active damping and resonance cancellation (advanced Klipper-style input shaping) to maintain stability.

 ---

-## 12. Material Evolution at Scale
+## 9. Material Evolution at Scale

-As the "Tall-Boy" architecture scales from desktop to industrial, the material strategy evolves to handle new physics constraints.
+As the "Tall-Boy" architecture scales from desktop to industrial, the material strategy evolves to handle new physics constraints. **Diameter Beats Weight**—Stiffness scales with the cube of diameter ($D^3$), while weight scales linearly.
+By up-sizing pipe diameter, we gain rigidity exponentially faster than mass.

 | Scale | Span | Joint Material | Rail Type | Reason |
 | :--- | :--- | :--- | :--- | :--- |